Rohan-Thube0253/sales-analysis-and-forecasting/README.md

 4. **Run the notebooks**
 - Open Jupyter Notebook or Google Colab.
-- Navigate to the notebooks/ folder.
+- Open the notebook: notebooks/00_quick_start.ipynb.
-- Start with the sample dataset provided in data/sample_sales_data.csv.
+- Run all cells to load the sample dataset (data/sample_sales_data.csv), plot sales trends, and generate a forecast.

+5. View outputs
+- Generated charts (e.g., monthly_sales.png, prophet_forecast.png) will be saved in the outputs/ folder.
+- Power BI dashboard screenshots are available in the assets/ folder.

-5. **Reproduce results**
+6. **Reproduce results**
 - Explore the notebooks for EDA, Forecasting (ARIMA, Prophet, XGBoost), and Visualization.
 - View generated charts in the outputs/ folder.
 - Power BI dashboards are included in the assets/ section as screenshots.